python/cpython/Doc/library/io.rst

 to provide an interface to files in the machine's file system.

 The :class:`BufferedIOBase` ABC extends :class:`IOBase`.
-It deals with buffering on a raw byte stream (:class:`RawIOBase`).
+It deals with buffering on a raw binary stream (:class:`RawIOBase`).
 Its subclasses, :class:`BufferedWriter`, :class:`BufferedReader`, and :class:`BufferedRWPair` buffer streams that are readable, writable, and both readable and writable, respectively.
 :class:`BufferedRandom` provides a buffered interface to seekable streams.